one10/chrome-quick-to-gmt/README.md

 # Todo
-* currently hard-coded Pacific, switch to local TZ from browser
+* Currently hard-coded Pacific, switch to local TZ from browser
 * Move out node and npm stuff out of the actual extension code
+* If we use moment in the main code (not just test), can possibly parse more formats - test